Skip to Main Content

 jon.sale@nelsonmullins.com

 He is experienced in representing corporations and individuals in grand jury investigations, internal investigations, and diverse and complex criminal litigation, including large scale document reviews and productions.
+He has represented clients in almost every substantive area of concentration, including healthcare fraud, securities fraud, financial institution fraud, Foreign Corrupt Practices Act (FCPA) violations, money laundering, criminal anti–trust violations, tax fraud, mortgage fraud, and various fraudulent investment schemes.
 He also is experienced in representing defendants at sentencing hearings.
-He has represented clients in almost every substantive area of concentration, including health care fraud, securities fraud, financial institution fraud, Foreign Corrupt Practices Act (FCPA) violations, money laundering, criminal anti–trust violations, tax fraud, mortgage fraud, and various fraudulent investment schemes.

-While Jon was First Assistant U.S. Attorney in the Southern District of Florida, he supervised all major criminal and civil cases within that judicial district.
+Jon also was the First Assistant U.S. Attorney in the Southern District of Florida, where he supervised all major criminal and civil cases within that judicial district.
 In U.S. v.
 Fedorenko, he was the chief prosecutor in a civil denaturalization proceeding against a World War II guard at the Nazi death camp at Treblinka, Poland.
 Witnesses, who had escaped from Treblinka during the war, traveled to the United States to identify Fedorenko and testify about his war crimes during the trial.
 The case was ultimately heard by the Supreme Court of the United States, which upheld the decision of the Fifth Circuit and ordered that Fedorenko be denaturalized.

-Jon has served on numerous court committees in the Southern District of Florida, including the U.S. Magistrate Merit Selection Panel, the Trial Experience Committee of the Attorney Admissions Program, and the Advisory Committee on Rules and Procedures for the U.S. District Court.
+Jon has also served on numerous court committees.
+He has been a member of the Southern District of Florida Federal Judicial Nominating Commission, which interviewed candidates for the federal bench and made recommendations to the Senators; the Chair of the U.S. Magistrate Merit Selection Panel, which recommends to the District Court finalists for Magistrate Judge positions; the Trial Experience Committee of the Attorney Admissions Program; and the Advisory Committee on Rules and Procedures for the U.S. District Court.

 Jon was a member of Governor Ron DeSantis’ Transition Advisory Committee on Public Safety.
-He was also a member of Florida Attorney General Pam Bondi’s Transition Team.

 Jon A. Sale